Funding updates from Arts Council England, National Heritage Lottery Fund and weekly highlights.

 “If your organisation is an Accredited museum and you are applying to both Arts Council England and National Lottery Heritage Fund to support Covid-19 response work, you should only accept funding from one funder.
 You must indicate in your application to each funder if you have also applied to the other.”
 (Arts Council England, 31.03.20)

-The most time sensitive thing to do this week (if you plan to apply for the Arts Council funding) is to check if your organisation is signed up to their online application portal Grantium and if not then create an applicant profile.
+The most time sensitive thing to do this week (if you plan to apply for the Arts Council funding) is to check if your organisation is signed up to their online application portal Grantium and if not then create a Grantium applicant profile.

 Our communications are adapting in this time to ensure that you receive the most up to date support from us.
-We sent out our most recent newsletter today which you can read it here.
+View our previous newsletters.

-If you aren’t already subscribed then join our newsletter here
+If you aren’t already subscribed then subscribe to our newsletter.

 Arts Council England’s Emergency Funding update